 Military Police Unit Public Interest Investigation (MPCC‑2021‑012, MPCC‑2021‑017, MPCC‑2021‑026, MPCC‑2022‑001) - Homepage

-The Military Police Complaints Commission of Canada (MPCC) is conducting a Public Interest Investigation into the handling of an investigation by a Military Police Unit (MPU) into one of its own officers.
+Ottawa (January 10, 2024) -- The Military Police Complaints Commission (MPCC) has concluded a Public Interest Investigation into four complaints it received related to the handling of an investigation by a Military Police Unit into one of its members.

 For further information, please contact: